impactorbitco/handbook-main/content/ims/policies/HR/Equality, Diversity, and Inclusion Policy.md

 Owner: Ryan Laird
 Company Handbook: false
 Created time: 24 March 2025 10:40
-GRI Disclosures: 406-1 Incidents of discrimination and corrective actions taken (https://www.notion.so/406-1-Incidents-of-discrimination-and-corrective-actions-taken-1dad6625c679802e98bff3bb49ca5da0?pvs=21)
+GRI Disclosures: 406-1
 ID: POL-52
-IMS: Social Responsibility Management System (https://www.notion.so/Social-Responsibility-Management-System-1bcd6625c679802ebb29cba68047cbf5?pvs=21)
+IMS: Social Responsibility Management System
 Last edited time: 7 October 2025 17:35
-Parent item: CSR policy (CSR%20policy%201c0d6625c679814fbf5cd13774f65f67.md) Purpose/Scope: Promotes fair treatment and equal opportunities.
+Parent item: CSR policy
+Purpose/Scope: Promotes fair treatment and equal opportunities.
 Status: Not started
-UN Global Compact principles: Principle 6 (https://www.notion.so/Principle-6-1d8d6625c67980f9bdcafcc8bdb540d6?pvs=21) Version Number: 1.1
+UN Global Compact principles: Principle 6
+Version Number: 1.1
 weight: 10
 ---
-# Equality, Diversity, and Inclusion Policy

 ## Principles of Equality, Diversity, and Inclusion

 At Green Orbit Digital Ltd, we uphold the principles of equality, diversity, and inclusion (EDI) as fundamental values that guide our actions, decisions, and culture.
 These principles are ingrained in every aspect of our organisation, fostering an environment where all individuals are treated with respect, fairness, and equality.